Color blindness: Advantages

+Deuteranomals are better at distinguishing different shades of khaki, which may be advantageous when identifying predators, foods, or camouflages hidden among foliage.
+A 2005 study used a series of desaturated green disks painted with different mixtures of two yellow and two blue pigments.
+The colors were chosen to be distinguishable by a model deuteranomalous observer, while appearing as near-identical metamers to a normal observer.
+The study found that deuteranomalous subjects could consistently tell the difference between the colors, while those with normal color vision could not.

-People with deuteranomaly are better at distinguishing shades of khaki, which may be advantageous when looking for predators, food, or camouflaged objects hidden among foliage.
-Dichromats tend to learn to use texture and shape clues and so may be able to penetrate camouflage that has been designed to deceive individuals with normal color vision.
+Color blind observers tend to learn to use texture and shape cues more and so may be able to penetrate camouflage that has been designed to deceive individuals with normal color vision.

-Some tentative evidence finds that color blind people are better at penetrating certain color camouflages.
+Some tentative evidence finds that the color blind observers are better at penetrating certain color camouflages.
 Such findings may give an evolutionary reason for the high rate of red–green color blindness.
-There is also a study suggesting that people with some types of color blindness can distinguish colors that people with normal color vision are not able to distinguish.
-In World War II, color blind observers were used to penetrate camouflage.
+There is also a study suggesting that deuteranomals can distinguish colors that people with normal color vision are not able to distinguish.
+In World War II, color blind observers were reported as potentially more able to penetrate camouflage.
+Color blind observers also have better scotopic vision due to reduction of active inhibition of rods by cones.

-In the presence of chromatic noise, the colorblind are more capable of seeing a luminous signal, as long as the chromatic noise appears metameric to them.
-This is the effect behind most "reverse" Pseudoisochromatic plates (e.g. "hidden digit" Ishihara plates) that are discernible to the colorblind, but unreadable to color normals.
+In the presence of chromatic noise, the color blind observers are more capable of seeing a luminous signal, as long as the chromatic noise appears metameric to them.
+This is the effect behind most "reverse" pseudoisochromatic plates (e.g. "hidden digit" Ishihara plates) that are discernible to the color blind observers but unreadable to people with typical color vision.

 Digital design

 Color codes are useful tools for designers to convey information.
-The interpretation of this information requires users to perform a variety of Color Tasks, usually comparative but also sometimes connotative or denotative.
-However, these tasks are often problematic for the colorblind when design of the color code has not followed best practices for accessibility.
+The interpretation of this information requires users to perform a variety of color tasks, usually comparative but also sometimes connotative or denotative.
+However, these tasks are often problematic for the color blind when design of the color code has not followed best practices for accessibility.
 For example, one of the most ubiquitous connotative color codes is the "red means bad and green means good" or similar systems, based on the classic signal light colors.
-However, this color coding will almost always be undifferentiable to either Deutans or Protans and therefore should be avoided or supplemented with a parallel connotative system (symbols, smileys, etc.).
+However, this color coding will almost always be undifferentiable to deutans or protans, and can instead be supplemented with a parallel connotative system (symbols, smileys, etc.).

-Good practices to ensure design is accessible to the colorblind, include:
+Good practices to ensure design is accessible to the color blind include: